 What is the difference between the census date and the academic withdrawal date?

-The Census Date is one of the most important dates for you to know.
 The Census Date is the last date that you can:

 - withdraw from units without financial penalty

 - submit your HECS-HELP or FEE-HELP loan forms and/or make any up front payment for your tuition fees (eligible domestic students only).

 The Academic Withdrawal Date after the census date and is the last date that you can withdraw from a unit without academic penalty.
 The unit will still appear on your academic record as withdrawn (WD) but will not affect your Weighted Average Mark (WAM) or Grade Point Average (GPA).